-When people invest, the focus often stays on potential returns, volatility, or the time horizon.
-Yet another layer may matter just as much in some real-life situations: how quickly the investment can be turned into cash, i.e., liquidity.
-That is where liquidity risk comes in.
-In simple terms, it refers to the possibility that an asset cannot be sold quickly or can only be sold at a lower price than expected.
+To define liquidity risk simply, it refers to the possibility that an asset cannot be sold quickly or can only be sold at a lower price than expected.
 In mutual funds and securities markets, liquidity may also affect how smoothly investors enter or exit positions.
+Factors such as stock market liquidity can influence trading activity, pricing, and overall market efficiency.
 Recent market coverage in India continues to show that tighter liquidity conditions may affect trading volumes and market depth.

 What is liquidity risk?

-To understand liquidity risk , it helps to begin with the meaning of liquidity itself.
+To understand liquidity risk, it helps to begin with the meaning of liquidity itself.
 Liquidity is the ease with which an asset can be converted into cash.
 Cash is fully liquid.
 A heavily traded listed stock is generally more liquid than real estate or a thinly traded bond.

 For mutual fund investors, this is important because the liquidity of the underlying securities held in the portfolio may influence how easily a fund manager meets redemption requests during stressed market conditions.
-SEBI requires mutual fund schemes to display a Riskometer so investors can match scheme risk with their own profile.

-Types of liquidity risk
+Main types of liquidity risk

 Market liquidity risk arises when there are insufficient buyers or sellers in the market at a given time.
 In such situations, an asset may still hold intrinsic value, but selling it quickly at the expected price may become difficult.
 This is often observed during periods of heightened volatility, where trading volumes may fall and bid-ask spreads may widen, making exits less efficient.